BuildingSync/schema/docs/notebooks/bsync_examples/Primary-School-Levels1-2.md

 ### 6.1 Facility Description

-For section 6.2.1.1, Building Information, we can use the information we collected during the level 1 audit.
+For section 6.2.1.1, Building Information, we can use the information we collected during the level 1 audit and enrich it somewhat.
-We just need to add schedules (occupancy, lighting, process and plug loads, and equipment).
+We will add schedules first (occupancy, lighting, process and plug loads, and equipment).

 #### 6.1.1 Schedules